REditorSupport/vscode-R/README.md

 Go to the [wiki](https://github.com/REditorSupport/vscode-R/wiki) to view the documentation of the extension.

+## What's new in 3.0.0-rc

+Version 3.0.0 introduces a major architectural shift for session watching:

+* **`sess` R Package**: Replaces the legacy file-based IPC with a modern, in-memory WebSocket architecture using JSON-RPC 2.0.
+* **Better Performance and Reliability**: No more OS-level file watchers.
+    Communication is faster and more robust.
+* **Automatic Installation**: The extension will prompt you to install the `sess` package when you start an R session if it is not available.

+See the [sess package README](./sess/README.md) for more details on the protocol.

 ## Getting started

 1. [Install R](https://cloud.r-project.org/) (>= 3.4.0) on your system.
 For Windows users, Writing R Path to the registry is recommended in the installation.